 - BeeLine Reader: The BeeLine Reader applies a color gradient to text that helps reduce “line transition errors” (accidentally skipping a line or re-reading the same line twice).
 The color gradient generated by BeeLine Reader helps guide the reader’s eyes from the end of one line to the beginning of the next, which significantly reduces the chance of accidentally skipping or repeating lines.

-- Mercury Reader: The Mercury Reader extension removes ads and distractions, leaving only text and images for a clean and consistent reading view on every site.
-Best used for viewing individual articles and not on home pages.
+- Postlight Reader: The Postlight Reader extension removes ads and distractions, leaving only text and images for a clean and consistent reading view on every site.

 - Visor: As well as being a great general purpose screen dimmer, Visor’s overlays and point of focus feature may be assistive to users with visual perceptual difficulties such as Dyslexia, Scotopic Sensitivity Syndrome and Visual Stress.

 - Read & Write: Text-to-speech to hear words, passages, or whole documents read aloud with easy-to-follow dual color highlighting.
 Text and picture dictionaries to see the meaning of words explained.
 Dictate words to assist with writing, proofreading and studying.
 Simplify and summarize text on web pages to remove ads and other copy that can be distracting.
 Cost: Free 30 day trial and free for teachers.

 - Select and Speak: Text-to-speech to hear words, passages or whole document read aloud.
 Simply highlight the text to be read, right click and choose the select and speak function.